 Their track is similar to a fox or house cat in having a 4-5 toes imprint and a ‘C’ shaped pad print.
 Poop looks very similar to a fox, so it can be hard to pinpoint your chicken killer.
 Wildlife biologists believe that many kills attributed to fishers are in fact fox or coyote.

-However if you see any of these signs, be vigilant.
-Keep your hens locked in their coop during the night time and only let them out during daylight hours.
+However, if you see any of these signs, be vigilant.
+Keep your hens locked in their coop during the nighttime and only let them out during daylight hours.

-Chickens, ducks or other poultry that enjoy rooting through the edges of woodlands are far more likely to become victims of an attack.
+Chickens, ducks, or other poultry that enjoy rooting through the edges of woodlands are far more likely to become victims of an attack.

 I have seen a fisher up close and personal, and I was impressed by the apparent fearlessness of the creature.
-It did not back away from the path – I did.

-It is advised to not tangle with a fisher as they will attack if they feel threatened or cornered and can inflict serious damage on a human.
+It is advised to not tangle with a fisher as they will attack if they feel threatened or cornered and can inflict severe damage on a human.

 If you want a dog to guard your livestock, make sure your dog is able enough to withstand an attack from this creature.

-Sadly, this little creature takes the blame for attacks that are more likely to be fox or raccoon in nature, but being alert to the possibility of attack is half the battle.
+Sadly, this little creature gets blamed for attacks that are more likely to be fox or raccoon in nature, but being alert to the possibility of attack is half the battle.